 HicetaonmGreek Mythology Etymology uncertain, but it may be related to ἱκνέομαι (hiknéomai) meaning "to come, reach, arrive" or ῑ̔́κω (hī́kō) meaning "to come, to arrive".

 HidehikomJapanese From Japanese 秀 (hide) meaning "excellent, outstanding" or 英 (hide) meaning "excellent, fine" combined with 彦 (hiko) meaning "boy, prince".
-Other kanji combinations are also possible.
+Other kanji combinations are possible.

 HidehiromJapanese From 英 (hide) meaning "excellent, fine" combined with 大 (hiro) meaning "big, great".
+Other kanji combinations can spell this name.

 HidehisamJapanese From 秀 (hide) meaning "excellent, outstanding" or 英 (hide) meaning "excellent, fine", and 久 (hisa) meaning "long time ago".